McDonald's, Tyson Foods drop farm after videotape shows animal cruelty

 McDonald’s said in a statement it supported Tyson’s decision and “we find the behavior depicted in this video to be completely unacceptable.”

-The company said it was working with Tyson to investigate the situation further.
+The fast-food giant said it was working with Tyson to investigate the situation further.

 ”We’re committed to working with animal welfare and industry experts to inform our policies that promote better management, strong employee education and verification of practices,” McDonald’s said.

-The Weakley County Sheriff’s Office said it had opened an investigation into the farm.
+An investigator for the Weakley County Sheriff’s Office said the agency had opened an investigation into the farm and was working with prosecutors.

 On the videotape, which Mercy For Animals activists said documented three weeks of animal abuse at the farm, workers can be seen stepping on birds’ necks, stuffing them in cramped cages and bludgeoning them with clubs.

-”You don’t work for PETA, do you?” a worker is heard asking the Mercy For Animals representative before repeatedly hitting one of the birds with a spiked stick.
+”You don’t work for PETA, do you?” a worker in the video is heard asking the Mercy For Animals representative before repeatedly hitting one of the birds with a spiked stick.

-Sparkman said T&S Farm had not received an award since 2008 and that it was recognized for a regional honor.

-McDonald’s has said it would phase out its use of chickens raised with certain kinds of antibiotics at its 14,000 U.S. restaurants as part of a major restructuring plan to reverse a long sales slump.
+McDonald’s announced earlier this year it would phase out its use of chickens raised with certain kinds of antibiotics at its 14,000 U.S. restaurants as part of a major restructuring plan to reverse a long sales slump.